 This Week:

-Hello and welcome to Mortgage Refinance Weekly Podcast with Paige Estritori for Monday, 20 April 2026.
+Hello and welcome to Mortgage Refinance Weekly Podcast, Im Paige Estritori, and its Sunday, 24 May 2026.

 Thats it for this week.
-For tools to estimate repayments, a free eligibility check, and expert support, head to mortgage‑refinance.com.au.
-Im Paige, thanks for listening, and Ill see you next week.
+For free eligibility checks, loan comparisons and expert broker support, head to mortgage-refinance.com.au.
+Im Paige Estritori—thanks for listening and talk to you next Sunday.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.